 The concluding anthem, “Hope Begins With Truth” for children’s chorus, women’s chorus and orchestra, charges today’s global population with the responsibility of enacting change based upon the undeniable truths presented in climate science in order for there to be hope for generations to come.

-The world premiere (originally scheduled for March 23, 2020 but postponed due to the pandemic) will take place on March 19, 2022.
+The world premiere (originally scheduled for March 23, 2020 but postponed due to the pandemic) took place on March 19, 2022.